Building a Veneer House

-Now just because we are going to build a brick veneer house, the carpenters have placed the house frame back to allow for the bricks to be laid outside, in the cases of brick veneer the carpenter’s foreman should have also instructed his carpenter team to try to work with the bricklayers and set the opening of doors and windows in such a way that would help the bricklayers.
-Now, let me explain here what are the problems that the bricklayer could encounter if both teams don’t work together.
-For example, there is a short wall that has a door opening in the centre, if the door opening is placed exactly in the centre, then the bricklayers might have to cut the bricks on both sides of the door to make them fit the length of the remaining wall beside the door opening, this not only will add extra work for the bricklayer, but it could be a bit of an eye sore and therefore, these sort of things should be avoided wherever one could avoid them.
+Now because we are building a brick veneer house, the carpenters have placed the house frame back to allow for the bricks to be laid outside, in this case the carpenter’s foreman should have instructed his carpenter team to try to work with the bricklayers and set the opening of doors and windows in such a way that helps the bricklayers.
+Now, let me explain here what are the problems that the bricklayer can encounter if both teams don’t work together.
+For example, there is a short wall that has a door opening in the centre, if the door opening is placed exactly in the centre, then the bricklayers might have to cut the bricks on both sides of the door to make them fit the length of the remaining wall beside the door opening, this not only will add extra work for the bricklayer, but it can be an eye sore, and therefore, these sort of things should be avoided, wherever they can be avoided.

-So, what could be done one may ask?
-What could be done here it to move the door opening a bit to one side, so that at least one side works to the bricklayer advantage and if he is lucky both sides could work with a full brick, therefore no bricks need to be cut shorter to fit in the wall between the door and the corners?
+So, what can be done one may ask?
+Well, the door opening can be moved a bit to one side, so that at least one side works to the bricklayer advantage, and if he is lucky both sides can work with a full brick, therefore, no bricks need to be cut shorter to fit in the wall between the door and the corners?
 This same principle applies in other parts of the brick wall, when there are two openings, the carpenter wherever he can should move the openings of the windows and door to help the bricklayers.
-You see, when the bricklayers work on these brick veneer, if the openings are not set right there is a lot of extra work that the bricklayer must do, but not only that, the brickwork does not look right, and the bricklayers make no money, because this extra work doesn’t make any money for him.
+You see when the bricklayers work on these brick veneer, there is a lot of extra work that the bricklayer does instead of laying bricks, this is no good for him, because these extra jobs don’t make any money for him.

 Brick-veneer house and details